MicrosoftDocs/entra-docs/docs/identity/users/directory-delete-howto.md

 You can use the Microsoft admin center to put a subscription into the **Deprovisioned** state for deletion in three days:

-1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) with an account that is a global administrator in your organization.
+1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) with an account that is a Global Administrator in your organization.
 If you're trying to delete the Contoso organization that has the initial default domain `contoso.onmicrosoft.com`, sign in with a User Principal Name (UPN) such as `admin@contoso.onmicrosoft.com`.

 1. You need to cancel a subscription before you can delete it.
 Select **Billing** > **Your products**, and then select **Cancel subscription** for the subscription that you want to cancel.